samsquire/ideas5/README.md

 ```

 What if we want to handle an event sequence that includes "AND" or "WHEN" The stream processor handles control flow and it is a strange event loop.
 Numeric latch grids can be used for efficient sequence triggering.
+See state machine formulation.

 # 317. Composeable event loops